armliberty/class-23/homework/homework_2/README.md

 3. Modify the FSM construction in stirng matching algorithm to recognize '.' wildcard matching any character.

-4. Modify the FSM construction in stirng matching algorithm to recognize '?' matching preceding character 1 or 0 times.
+4. **Write the algorithm of the FSM construction for stirng matching recognizing '?' matching preceding character 1 or 0 times.